MinhMXC/tp/docs/DeveloperGuide.md

 1. **Prerequisite:** Locate the data file at `[JAR file location]/data/addressbook.json`.
 Make a backup copy.

-2. **Test case (manual, valid edit):**
+2. **Test case (manual, valid edit):** \
    Open the file in a text editor and change a non-critical field (for example, update a person’s address to a new string without breaking the JavaScript Object Notation structure).
-Save and relaunch the application.
+Save and relaunch the application. \
    **Expected:** The changed value appears in the application.
 No errors shown.

-3. **Test case (manual, invalid edit):**
+3. **Test case (manual, invalid edit):** \
    Corrupt the JavaScript Object Notation (for example, remove a comma or a closing brace).
-Save and relaunch the application.
+Save and relaunch the application. \
    **Expected:** The application does not crash.
-It shows an error indicating the data file is invalid and falls back to a safe state (empty data or sample data per your product decision).
+It shows an error in the terminal, indicating the data file is invalid and falls back to an empty data state.
 Subsequent valid operations will recreate a valid file.

-4. **Other test cases to try:** set the data file to read-only and attempt a mutating command; edit tag objects directly and confirm that identifiers and references remain consistent.
+4. **Other test cases to try:** \
+   Set the data file to read-only and attempt a mutating command;
+   edit tag objects directly and confirm that identifiers and references remain consistent. \
    **Expected:** Appropriate warnings or non-persistence when writes are blocked; consistent behavior for tag references.